Kudungga

 The name of the "Great King of Kings" Ku-ṇḍu-ṅga in the Brahmi script, in an inscription of his grandson Mulavarman, 5th century CE.

 Mulavarman inscription, where he mentions his grandfather Ku-ṇḍu-ṅga (beginning of 2nd line).

 Kudungga (read: "Ku-ṇḍu-ṅga", honorific title: Maharaja Kudungga Anumerta Devavarman) was the founder of the Kutai Martadipura kingdom who ruled around the year 350 AD or 4th century AD.
-Kudungga first ruled the kingdom of Kutai Martadipura as a community leader or chieftain.
+Kudungga first ruled the kingdom of Kutai Martadipura as a community leader or chieftain (Dayak).
 During Kudungga's rule, Kutai Martadipura did not have a regular and systematical system of governance.
 By contrast, the latest claim said that Maharaja Kudungga was possibly a king from the ancient kingdom of Bakulapura in Tebalrung (now Tebalai Indah, Muara Kaman), and Asvavarman which was his son-in-law rather than his son, then became the first king of Kutai Martadipura.

 History

 The discovery of the most reliable source stating that Kutai Martadipura is the oldest kingdom in the Nusantara archipelago were found in yupa inscriptions.
 Seven pieces of yupa were found in Muara Kaman.
 According to the results of a study conducted by J.G. de Casparis (1949), the yupas in Muara Kaman, which were allegedly a Kutai Martadipura civilization artifact, were found successively in 1879 and 1940.

 In the yupas, there were inscriptions found written using the Pallava script in the Sanskrit language.
 Letters engraved on the yupa were thought to have come from the end of the 4th century or early 5th century AD.
 All of the monument stones were issued at the command of a leader named Maharaja Mulavarman Naladewa.
 Mulavarman was allegedly an Indianized name of the indigenous people because the name of his grandfather, namely Kudungga (there were also mentions of Kudunga or Kundungga) was the original name of an indigenous Indonesian.
 Kudungga was believed to be the forerunner of the first leader of the kingdom of Kutai Martadipura, while Mulavarman is the successor of Asvavarman (son of Kudungga) who brought the kingdom of Kutai Martadipura to glory.

 R.M.
 Ng.
 Poerbatjaraka (1952) interpreted the circuit Pallava inscriptions in Sanskrit recorded on the yupas about the genealogy of the kings who had ruled in the early days of the kingdom of Kutai Martadipura in translation: